 We also suggest following Riedell, the official Instagram of the legendary manufacturer of quad roller skate boots.
 You’ll find all kinds of inspirational and instructional roller skating videos here.
 Also check out Skaterobics for a fun combo of skating and aerobic exercise.
 Founder Tanya Dean offers free online classes at 3 p.m. every Saturday (and in-person classes in New York City, if you happen to live there).
 She’s also on Facebook.
 For more inspirational skaters to follow on Instagram, check out this list and this one.

 3. Get out there and skate!

 If you feel safe in indoor settings, most area roller skating rinks have now reopened, including our practice rink, The Place.
 You can hit up an open skate (check The Place’s website and social media or call 513-522-2424 for the latest hours) or attend a skating class for all skill levels that the rink holds on Monday nights.
-Due to COVID, the class is currently non-contact, and masks are mandatory except when you’re on the skating floor; contact the rink or join the Facebook group for more information.
+Due to COVID, masks are mandatory except when you’re on the skating floor; contact the rink or join the Facebook group for more information.
 You can also join the new Cincinnati Skate Collective Facebook group, where skaters of all skill levels plan informal meet-ups.